Model theory of differential-henselian pre-$H$-fields: Extensions controlled by the asymptotic couple

 \subsection{A maximality theorem}

 The results and proofs of this section are adapted from \cite[\S16.1]{adamtt}.
-This next lemma and its consequences are where we use the quantifier elimination for gap-closed asymptotic couples from \S\ref{sec:ac-small}.
-Note that if $K$ is an $H$-asymptotic field with exponential integration and gap~$0$, then in fact $\Psi = \Gamma^<$, so if additionally $\Gamma$ is divisible then $(\Gamma, \psi)$ is a gap-closed $H$-asymptotic couple in the sense of the previous section.
+In the next lemma and its consequences, we use the quantifier elimination for gap-closed asymptotic couples from \S\ref{sec:ac-small} to study extensions of certain asymptotic fields whose asymptotic couples are gap-closed.
+Note that if $K$ is an $H$-asymptotic field with exponential integration and gap~$0$, then $\Psi = \Gamma^<$, so if additionally $\Gamma$ is divisible then $(\Gamma, \psi)$ is gap-closed.